 Cookie Stamps – How to Make Lemon Cookies with Video

-I know, I know your probably thinking making the slices even is going to be hard, but don’t you fret.
+I know, I know you probably think making the slices even is going to be hard, but don’t you fret.
 Sweet Sugarbelle has the answer we’ve been waiting for.
-She has made a set of Shape Shifter Cookie Cutters and Stamps that make this process so easy a kid can do it.
+She has made a set of Shape Shifter Cookie Cutters and Stamps that make this process so easy for a kid can do it.
 And the best part is you can make dozens of cookies with this set.
 Today, we are going to focus on citrus!

 Supplies for Lemon Cookie Stamps: